Claim: A circus dwarf bounced sideways off a trampoline and was swallowed by a hippopotamus.

-Origins: Some faux news stories (usually ones invented by tabloids such as the Weekly World News) are so
+Origins: Some faux news stories (often ones invented by tabloids such as the Weekly World News) are so

 Police said the trampoline had been sent for forensic analysis on pretense that it might be faulty.
 The Police commented that there is no evidence to support a suicide by the circus performer despite his past history of alcoholism.

 The vets have administered a laxative to the Hippopotamus in order to speed the recovery of the circus performer's remains.